riccardoaielli/DB2Project2022/README.md

 For more details read the official [specifications](/Specifications.pdf).

 ## Presentation
-For more details read the presentation [presentation](/Presentation.pdf).
+For more details about our work read the presentation [presentation](/Presentation.pdf).

 ## Group members
 - [__Riccardo Aielli__](https://github.com/riccardoaielli)